MuhammadA-C/wgu-c195-v2/README.md

 * Data is pulled from the MySQL database and populated in appropirate UI screens
 * Javadoc comments for code
 * Record all user login attempts in a text file with the date, timestamp, and whether the login was successful or not
-* Generate 3 reports:
-  * A report for the total number of customer appointments by type and month
-  * A report for each contact that includes appointments for said contact
-  * A custom report
-  * *Note: reports do not need to be saved, printed, or provided a screenshot*
-* Alert for when an appointment is within 15 minutes of when the user logs in; *and include the appointment information*

 **Input Validation & Error Handling**
 * Customer cannot schedule an appointment outside of business hours